mentalpop/2020GrabbyPaws/Assets/Plugins/Pixel Crushers/Dialogue System/_README.txt

-o Follow the 5 minute quick start guide in the Getting Started section of the manual. o Read the documentation and/or watch the tutorial videos. o Play the scene in the Demo folder. o On Unity 2018+, if you want to use 2D physics you must define scripting symbol USE_PHYSICS2D.
+o Follow the 5 minute quick start guide in the Getting Started section of the manual. o Read the documentation and/or watch the tutorial videos. o Play the scene in the Demo folder. o IMPORTANT NOTE FOR 2D:
+  If you want to use 2D physics you must define scripting symbol USE_PHYSICS2D.
-  (Tools > Pixel Crushers > Dialogue System > Welcome Window)
+  (Tick checkbox in Tools > Pixel Crushers > Dialogue System > Welcome Window.)

 Upgrade Notes: